RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 2. What are the molecular mechanisms underlying such delicate regulations of lytic and lysogenic pathways?
 3. Pf phages are recently repored to directly impede mammalian phagocytosis by targeting both neutrophils and macrophages ([SWEERE et al., 2019](https://www.science.org/doi/full/10.1126/science.aat9691)), allowing its bacterial host to survive.
 Understanding the mechanisms of phage-mediated mammalian immune system is critical for the advance in phage therapy.
 4.

+## What are more than lytic/temperate phages?
+How about other genetic elements stem from phage?

+### 1. Phage-related chromosome islands (PRCIs) have been found in Gram-positive bacteria such as Staphylococcus aureus.

+- It is a phage-related mobile genetic elements, which could evolved from a prophage.
+- Usually quiescent and requires a helper phage to abolish the repressor Stl.
+- It can hijack the helper phage's capsid to propogate.
+- High-frequency transfer of SaPIs (S.aureus pathogenicity islands) was demonstrated.
+### 2. Transposable element
+- I feel like TEs is basically temperate phages which lost structure genes?

+### 3. Plamid-dependent phages, Sian Owan

 ## Professors in phage study